 What Makes a Great Pizza?

 There are all kinds of pizzas out there: thin crust, thick crust, Sicilian, etc, etc. I’m not a pizza snob.
-I will pretty much eat any pizza I’m given, but I WILL NOT eat cardboard with sauce and cheese!
+I will eat just about any pizza that’s put in front of me.
+But I WILL NOT eat cardboard with sauce and cheese!
 And that, my friends, is sadly what is offered to us gluten free people.

 Even if we felt like risking everything (with cross contamination) and ordering a gluten free pizza from a local pizza place, it’s nothing more than cardboard with sauce and cheese.

 I LOVE my own gluten free pan pizza, but I also love New York style pizza.
-You know, the kind that you can fold over (if you choose to) that is slightly crispy with bubbles of dough that have risen and created craters, as well as chewy and almost a little bit doughy.
+You know, the kind that you can fold over (if you choose to) that is slightly crispy and chewy at the same time, with bubbles of dough that have risen and created craters.
 This pizza has all of those wonderful traits and you can make it at home!!
 No more cardboard for us.
 Woohoo!!!!

 Creating a great gluten free pizza crust is no easy feat.
 One of the very things that makes pizza crust chewy is the very thing we’re missing–gluten!
-But with a few ingredients and my gluten free bread flour blend, we’re able to mimic the effects of gluten and create a gluten free pizza crust that is just like its gluten-filled counterpart.
+But, with a few ingredients and my gf bread flour blend, we’re able to create a gluten free pizza crust that is JUST LIKE its gluten-filled counterpart:

-- Kim’s gluten free bread flour blend — there really is no substitute for this flour blend, but if you need to make things dairy free, there are suggestions right on my flour blends page.
+- Kim’s gluten free bread flour blend — there really is NO substitute for this flour blend.
+If you need to make things dairy free, there are suggestions right on my flour blends page.

 - Additional xanthan gum — this helps with the stretch of the dough.